Last updated: ET

 Laws and culture

-You are subject to local laws.
-Consult our Arrest and detention page and our Overview of the criminal law system in the Dominican Republic for more information.
+Overview of the criminal law system in the Dominican Republic

-Persons convicted of buying, selling, carrying or using any type or quantity of drugs are subject to strict penalties.
-Judicial processes may last several years (during which accused individuals are normally detained) and could lead to very long prison sentences (5 to 20 years) in harsh conditions and hefty fines.
+Judicial processes may last several years during which accused individuals are normally detained.
+It could lead to very long prison sentences (5 to 20 years) in harsh conditions and heavy fines.

 Dual citizenship is legally recognized in Dominican Republic.